 Are Black Friday deals real?

-Generally speaking, yes – although there are two kinds of deals.
+Generally speaking, there are two types of deals offered during Black Friday.
 The first has been pre-agreed between brands/retailers and suppliers, so they’re not as off-the-cuff as you might expect.
 The other is sudden price drops, whether that’s an algorithm working out the best way to attract users to buy (as brands like Amazon often will) or just the big names price-matching one another.